-IFST applications for the 2024 programme (and onwards) will be reviewed by a national panel comprising of representatives from foundation schools, UK medical schools and the UKFPO.
+IFST applications will be reviewed by a national panel comprising of representatives from foundation schools, UK medical schools and the UKFPO.

-If an applicant's application for pre-allocation is unsuccessful, the applicant may submit an appeal provided that they have the grounds to do so.
+If an applicant's application for an Inter-foundation school transfer is unsuccessful, the applicant may submit an appeal provided that they have the grounds to do so.